thespis-rs/thespis_iface/README.md

 ## Contributing

-Please check out the [contribution guidelines](https://github.com/najamelan/thespis/blob/master/CONTRIBUTING.md).
+Please check out the [contribution guidelines](https://github.com/thespis-rs/thespis/blob/master/CONTRIBUTING.md).

 ### Testing

+As this crate only provides traits, there isn't any tests.
+You can check the _thespis_impl_ crate for the tests.

 ### Code of conduct